IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

 ### Sample Configuration

-Below is a copy of the filter scope included `mysqlGooglePubsub.conf` [file](PubSubMySQLPackage/mysqlGooglePubsub.conf) that shows a basic configuration for this plugin.
+Below is a copy of the filter scope included `googlepubsub.conf` [file](PubSubMySQLPackage/googlepubsub.conf) that shows a basic configuration for this plugin.
 #### Filter part:
 ```